 In this post I explain how to disassemble Asus K-series notebook and get access to main internal parts.

-As an example I took a Asus K50IJ notebook.
+As an example I took a Asus K50IJ model.
 I believe disassembly steps will be same or very similar for all models in Asus K line.

-Let me know if this guide works for your Asus notebook.
+Let me know if this guide works for you.
 Please mention the model number in comments below.

 ACCESSING MAIN PARTS UNDER THE BOTTOM COVER.